Graphs

 • k (int)

-• new_vertex (Vertex | None) – Newly added vertex will be named according to this parameter.
-If None, the name will be set as the lowest possible integer value greater or equal than the number of nodes.
+• new_vertex (Vertex) – Newly added vertex is named according to this parameter.
+If None, the name is set as the lowest possible integer value greater or equal than the number of nodes.

 • dim (int) – The dimension in which the k-extension is created.